maizzle/maizzle.com/content/docs/layouts.md

 <Alert>Need to store them elsewhere?
 Make sure to [update the config](/docs/configuration/components#folders).</Alert>

-Layouts must include a `<yield />` tag, which is where the Template's HTML will be rendered.
+Layouts must include a `<yield />` tag, which is used to define where the Template's HTML will be rendered.

 Here's a very basic `layout.html`: